Create or Import your Content

-Do you use integrations and apps in your Canvas course?
+Do you use integrations and apps in your Canvas course such as Turnitin, Flipgrid, publisher integrations, etc.?
 When copying a course many of the integrations and applications will need to be rebuilt or re-linked.
 Check all integrations and applications to confirm they are working as intended.

 Review Course Details